 We have a wide range of activities that run between Monday - Friday to extend the learning experience.
 These currently include table tennis, Karate, basketball, drama, football, multi-sports and football.
 All P1-P3 children participate in lunchtime clubs.
 Please check your child's schoolbag for information as places are popular and usually limited.
-In March 2015 Bankhead was successful in becoming Jump2lt's Glasgow Champion Basketball Team and they were crowned Central Scotland's Champion of Champions in April 2015.
 In June 2018 Bankhead received a Sports Scotland Silver Award.